adamc3123/dotfiles/vim/cheatsheet.md

 ## Fugitive
 :G blame        View git blame for the file
 :G blame o      View commit changes

-## FZF
-:Rgp            Global Project search ($PROJECT_SRC_DIRS)
-<leader>F       Global Project search (calls :Rgp)
-<leader>f       File search
-<leader>b       Buffer search
-<leader>h       Command history search
-CTRL-X          Open in a new split (While in the finder window) CTRL-V          Open in a new vertical split (While in the finder window)
+:GBrowse        View file/commit/PR in Github (Can also use this after selection in visual mode)

 ## Coc.nvim
 CTRL-n          Scroll down in selection window
 CTRL-p          Scroll up in selection window
+TAB             Confirm completion
+gd              Go to definition (C-o to go back) gr              Go to or view references (C-o to go back) K               View documentation for symbol under cursor CTRL-space      Trigger completion

 ## Telescope
-?
-Show available commands while in normal mode
+### Pickers + shortcuts
+<leader>f             File search
+<leader>g             Grep
+<leader>F             Find word under the cursor
+<leader>b             Buffer search
+<leader>ch            Command history search
+<leader>t             Search help tags
+<leader>p             Search projects
+:Telescope oldfiles   Search old files

+### Picker options
+CTRL-X          Open in a new split (While in the finder window) CTRL-V          Open in a new vertical split (While in the finder window) ?
+Show available commands while in normal mode CTRL-?
+Show available commands while in insert mode M-q             Send selected to quickfix list (Select with tab)

+### Telescope live grep picker (<leader>g)
+Can pass arguments directly to rg when using the live grep picker CTRL-k          Quote the current text (can then add rg options) CTRL-i          Quote the current text and add option to search for case-insensitve glob CTRL-t          Quote the current text and add option to search for file type (ruby haml js ts)

 ## Source the current file
 :source %

 ## vim-workspace
-:CloseHiddenBuffers     Closes all buffers except the current buffer
+:CloseHiddenBuffers     Closes all buffers except the current buffer :ToggleWorkspace        Create a workspace session.
+Remembers current buffers and layout

+## NERDTree
+<leader>-       Open or close the NERDTree directory tree
+<leader>r       Open the current file in the NERDTree directory tree

 ## Tips
 ==                        Auto indent a single line or visual block =ap                       Auto indent the paragraph
-~               Switch case of the character under the cursor {Visual}U       Switch case of highlighted text
-:vnew           Open a new vertial split window
+~                         Switch case of the character under the cursor {Visual}U                 Switch case of highlighted text :vnew                     Open a new vertial split window gt                        Same as :tabnext gT                        Same as :tabnext
+:verbose imap <command>   **Search for mappings (Ex: <leader>h).
+Helpful for determining if a mapping is in use